Marine carbon removal

 • Abiotic mCDR could scale to large volumes in the future.
 Abiotic mCDR pathways have the major advantage over other pathways of having functionally unlimited storage potential given the large capacity of the ocean’s dissolved inorganic carbon (DIC) pool.

-• One of mCDR’s major challenges is operating cost-effectively in the ocean.
+• One of mCDR's major challenges is operating cost-effectively in the ocean.
 Relative to terrestrial approaches, deploying in marine environments can introduce additional complexities including the handling of ocean water, siting, measurements for verification, operating within a complex and uncertain regulatory regime, and CO₂ and byproduct handling (for DOR and e-chem OAE).
-Concerns around ecosystem safety can make permitting and social licensing more difficult, costly and, ultimately, slow mCDR’s path to scale.
+Questions around ecosystem impacts can make permitting and building local support more difficult, costly and, ultimately, slow mCDR's path to scale.
 Given those additional challenges, it only makes sense to pursue mCDR approaches that offer clear cost, scale, or co-benefit advantages over terrestrial alternatives.

 • Of all mCDR approaches, mineral OAE and IWAE offer the most compelling, low tech path to meeting these criteria and could make up a large portion of the future CDR portfolio.
 However, the availability and location of suitable mineral feedstocks for ocean application or the low-carbon, low-cost production of CaO and MgO from limestone remain open questions.

 • DOR and electrochemical OAE present fewer ecosystem and MRV questions.
-Because they do not introduce any new materials into seawater, these approaches are easier to verify and secure permits for.
-It’s also easier to mitigate and manage unintended ecosystem impacts compared to mineral OAE.
-However, they can be expensive and may generate byproducts like HCl acid or CO₂ streams that need to be used, stored, or otherwise managed.
+Because they do not introduce any new materials into seawater, these approaches are potentially easier to verify and secure permits for.
+It's also easier to mitigate and manage unintended ecosystem impacts compared to mineral OAE.
+However, they can be expensive, energy intensive and generate byproducts like HCl acid or CO₂ streams that need to be effectively neutralized, stored, or otherwise managed.

 • Deploying responsibly is especially critical for projects operating in marine environments.
 While we need to move quickly to scale CDR, mCDR projects must be carefully designed to limit potential negative impacts and answer questions about their safety and efficacy prior to scaling.
 It's essential that projects collect strong data on environmental baselines (e.g., pH, species distribution) prior to deployment, establish robust processes to monitor those baselines throughout deployment, and have clear safety thresholds that if crossed, require projects to pause or suspend operations.
 Additionally, projects should share project data transparently and engage with local communities and environmental organizations.